Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 If you don’t have a car, I recommend taking this Golden Circle tour, including Thingvellir, Geysir and Gullfoss Waterfall (below), and more.
 But, if you’d like to snorkel in Silfra, I recommend this other Golden Circle Tour.

-If you’re only interested in diving in the clear water of the Silfra fissure and touching two continental plates simultaneously, then I recommend this tour.
-Alternatively, you can snorkel it instead!
+If you’re only interested in diving in the clear water of the Silfra fissure and touching two continental plates simultaneously, then I recommend this tour from Reykjavik.
+Or this other tour if you’re only interested in snorkeling Silfra.

 18. Geysir and Gullfoss Waterfall